 I knew her belly was sore because she had a paracentesis earlier in the day.
 A paracentesis is a procedure where the doctor withdraws fluid out of your abdomen.
 The procedure does not hurt and it makes the patient feel so much better.

-Nursing Interventions of the Lupus Patient
+Nursing Interventions for the Lupus Patient

 - It is extremely important to do a thorough assessment.
 We have to remember that the doctor is not with the patient 24 hours a day.
 The nurses are with the patient 24 hours a day.